SumoLogic/sumologic-documentation/docs/metrics/metrics-operators/topk.md

     * `count`.
 Rank matching time series by the count of the metric values across the time range, and return the top n time series.
     * `sum`.
 Rank matching time series by the sum of the metric values across the time range, and return the top n time series.
     * `pct(n)`.
 Return the n time series for which the calculated percentile of the metric values across the time range was lowest, and return the top n.
     * `latest`.
-Rank matching time series by when the most recent data point was received, and return the top n time series.
+Rank matching time series by the value of the most recently ingested datapoint, and return the top n time series.

 ## Examples